Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 12/01/2025

+- Employer app deployment.
+- I spent part of the week implementing minor changes to the deployed app and fixing some bugs.
+- Finally, I started looking into building up logic inside the model by using instance methods.

 ## 05/01/2025

 - The first 2 days of this new year have been fixing some bugs and preparing for app deployment on the second week of the year